amospalla/reform/mleds/readme.md

 All movies put into _urgent_ queue are played serially one after another, in the order these have been enqueued.
 Once a movie in this queue has ended it is removed.
 When there are no more _urgent_ movies, then the _background_ movie is played, in loop.

+A unix socket file is created where commands can be sent.
+This allows modifying the server behaviour like add, start or stop playing movies, start or stop embedded clients

+This program has two embedded clients, keypresses and battery.
+These behave like an scripted external client would do, creating frames on the go and playing them, except that bypasses the need to open the socket file.

+### Movie

 A movie in _background_ (if any) plays in loop, forever.
 If _urgent_ or _foreground_ movies are enqueued, once they end, the _background_ movie will resume where it was left.